Skip to main content

 Tip

-Select the close icon (X) in the top right corner to return to the Exports page without saving any changes.
+Select the close icon X in the top right corner to return to the Exports Overview page without saving any changes.

 Tip

-Select See all to unfold a complete list of export channels.
+Select See all to unfold a complete list of export templates.

 4. If necessary, sort the results by popularity or alphabet.
-For that, select See all and choose a sorting option from the Sort by drop-down.
+For that, select See all on the right and choose a sorting option from the Sort by dropdown.

 Sort exports by popularity

-5. Select a necessary export channel in the list to open its description.
+5. Select a necessary export template name in the list to open its description.

 Export channel description